-It starts when I turn to my t’other half and whisper to him, ‘I am off out on Saturday for a boozy lunch’.
+It starts when I turn to my t’other half and whisper to him, ‘Lady Q and I are off out on Saturday for a boozy lunch’.
 I can hear a gulp, then the padlocks on his wallet closing faster than Donald Trump’s staff leaving the Whitehouse.
 Grinning wickedly, I bring out my iPad (other tablets do exist) and search through names such as The Witchery, The Tower, Wedgwood, Chez Jules, Maison Bleue, The Grain Store, The Wee Restaurant, Mark Greenaway, oh I could simply go on and on and on, for Edinburgh is full of gastronomic delights that will make any tastebuds quiver in anticipation.
 Yet I know that these will have most of your pockets cry in anguish due to the thought of going bankrupt at the prices already.
-But here’s the secret, and it’s killing me to tell you this, because once it’s out, it’s out and I’ll find it more difficult to get a table.
+But here’s the secret, and it’s killing me to tell you this because once it’s out, it’s out and I’ll find it more difficult to get a table.
 You can eat lunch at these establishments for under £30.
-Yes you read that right.
+Yes, you read that right.
 Up to 3 courses for under £30.
 Now I don’t know about you, but I’d say that’s a blooming bargain!

-If these are just a little too much for the the other half’s wallet, then don’t despair, there’s still one more trick up my sleeve.
+If these are just a little too much for the other half’s wallet, then don’t despair, there’s still one more trick up my sleeve.
 A little piece of Parisian heaven in Hanover Street.
 Chez Jules is my special go to when I’m trying to butter up the banker, and yes it always works.
 Serving lunch from 12 until 4pm you walk into this French bistro thinking that you’ve just stepped straight over to Europe.
 You’re seated and brought bread, olives and salami – on the house.
 The water is on the table – ready for you.
 You’re brought the menu, written on a blackboard and the choice of 3 different items for the 3 courses.
 You order, the chat and the atmosphere is cosy yet vibrant.
-However, let’s get to the nitty gritty, how much will you be out of pocket?
+However, let’s get to the nitty-gritty, how much will you be out of pocket?
 The 3 courses will cost you £9.90.
 No that’s not a mistype, under a tenner!